 \subsubsection{GraphRAG Settings}

 Our experimental setup uses Qwen3-14B as the backbone LLM in GraphRAG, with inference accelerated using the vLLM library.
-For all evaluations, we enable the model's thinking mode and set $temperature= 0.6$, $top\_p=0.95$, $top\_k=20$, and $max\_tokens=8192$.
+For all evaluations, we enable the thinking mode of the model and set $temperature= 0.6$, $top\_p=0.95$, $top\_k=20$, and $max\_tokens=8192$.
 To ensure the reliability of our findings, each experiment is conducted three times with different random seeds (1, 2, and 3).
 We report the average accuracy across these runs in our final results.

-The GraphRAG query process is configured with nomic-embed-text-v1 as the embedding model.
+The GraphRAG query process is configured with nomic-embed-text-v1~\cite{nussbaum2024nomic} as the embedding model.
 To construct the context for each query, the system retrieves the top 30 entities and the top 10 relationships per entity, with the maximum context length capped at 12,000 tokens.
 Furthermore, we tailor the system prompts and simplify the output table structure to better suit our tasks.
 The complete prompt is given in Appendix~\ref{prompt:GraphRAG-query}.
 The modified table schema is also detailed in Appendix~\ref{prompt:GraphRAG-context}.